RoboJackets/software-training-old/projects/week_2/Instructions.md

 Of course, because these two operations are so common, there are functions that come with OpenCV to do exactly these steps.
 We can rewrite both of our nested loop pairs with single calls to some library functions.

-In your `FindColors` implementation, the nested loops can be replaced with `cv::inRange`.
+In your `FindColors` implementation, the nested loops can be replaced with [cv::inRange](https://docs.opencv.org/4.6.0/d2/de8/group__core__array.html#ga48af0ab51e36436c5d04340e036ce981).
 This does exactly the same thing our loops did.

 ```c++
 cv::inRange(input_hsv, range_min, range_max, output);
 ```

-In `ReprojectToGroundPlane`, the nested loops can be replaced by calling `warpPerspective`.
+In `ReprojectToGroundPlane`, the nested loops can be replaced by calling [cv::warpPerspective](https://docs.opencv.org/4.6.0/da/d54/group__imgproc__transform.html#gaf73673a7e8e18ec6963e3774e6a94b87).
 Again, this function does exactly the same thing that our loops implemented.

 ```c++
 cv::warpPerspective(